 The CDC stepped in and eventually Stericycle removed the waste.
 The issue has occurred because of Department of Transport rules on how Category A clinical waste can be transported and who it can be transported by.

-Category A waste requires special packaging and those moving the waste, and transporting it has to have full Hazmat training.
-The CDC state there is no recommended packaging that is no packaging that is currently approved for transporting Ebola waste and this is what lead to Stericycle refusing to handle the waste materials.
+Category A waste requires special packaging and those moving the waste and transporting it has to have full Hazmat training.
+The CDC state there is no recommended packaging that is no packaging that is currently approved for transporting Ebola waste and this is what leads to Stericycle refusing to handle the waste materials.

 “For this reason, it would be very difficult for a hospital to agree to care for Ebola cases – this desperately needs a fix,” said Dr Jeffrey Duchin, chair of the Infectious Diseases Society of America’s Public Health Committee.